SubZtep/warpspeed/README.md

 # A-Frame WarpSpeed Texture

 Component that set real-time calculated animation on a canvas as texture to the existing material of an entity.
-The main purpose is testing the (currently) experimental [transferControlToOffscreen](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/transferControlToOffscreen) method.
+The main purpose is testing the experimental [`transferControlToOffscreen()`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/transferControlToOffscreen) method.

 The animation is an updated version of the existing [WarpSpeed.js](https://github.com/adolfintel/warpspeed) library.
 There are two was two run the calculation: